Our History

 Expansion at Radford Crescent

-The company purchases 15 Radford Crescent from GEC Estates to solve warehousing bottlenecks, marking its first major growth phase.
-Seasoning and packing services move into the new facility at No. 7 Radford Crescent.
+The company purchases 15 Radford Crescent from General Electric Company (GEC) Estates, a building used as manufacturing site by Marconi.
+The extra space solves warehousing bottlenecks, marking another major growth phase.
+Seasoning and packing services also move into the new facility at 7 Radford Crescent.

 13th Nov 1985